RishabhDevbanshi/Pacman-Game/README.md

 ## How to play

-Move Pacman using direcional arrows and stay way from the colored ghosts.
+Move Pacman using directional arrows and stay way from the colored ghosts.

 ## Contributing